fvanroie/DscDashboard/README.md

 # Prerequisites

 - Windows Server 2016 Core Semi-Annual Channel release 1803
 - Windows Server 2019 Insider Preview
 - SQL Server

-You need to have a DSC Pull Server that is configured with a SQL Server backend.
+You need to have a DSC Pull Server that is configured to use a SQL Server backend.
 The integrated database is not supported.
 This means you need to have at least Windows 2016 SAC 1803 or Windows 2019 Insider Preview.

     - Universal Dashboard Module